acacode/reffect/packages/undoable/README.md

 # @reffect/undoable

 Extension for [`Reffect`](https://github.com/acacode/reffect) stores.
-Provides undo/redo effects and store history.
+It provides undo/redo effects and store history.

 ## How to use